lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

   ; can fail to combine certain labels, in which case this operation ; will consider the cell not to fill that shape after all and return ; failure.
+  ;
+  ; (TODO: Describe what the "selective" aspect means in opetopic ; terms.
+Basically it means some of the source cells are filtered ; out (plastered over with unlabeled universal cells) before ; performing the comparison.
+The ones that are filtered out for this ; are still included in the overall modified cell result.)
 ```